Dotneteer/kliveide/docs/_posts/documents/2021-01-01-main-features.md

 byte data.
 The `.endw` and `WEND` tokens can close a WHILE-loop.
 * __Z80 Preprocessor__.
 With preprocessor directives, you can carry out conditional compilation and include other source files.
-You can inject symbols for debug time and run time compilations separately. *In __Klive__ you can use powerful macros, too, notheless, they are not preprocessor constructs (see below)*.
+You can inject symbols for debug time and run time compilations separately. *In __Klive__ you can use powerful macros, too, nonetheless, they are not preprocessor constructs (see below)*.
 * __Fast compilation__.
 Of course, it depends on the code, but the compiler can emit code for about 8.000 source code lines per second.
 * __Rich expressions__.
 The compiler can handle most arithmetic and logic operators we have in C, C++, C# Java, and JavaScript.
 You can use integer, float, and string expressions.
 The language support more than 40 functions that you can use in the expressions (e.g: `Amp * sin($cnt * Pi() / 16))`)
 * __Rich literal formats__.
-Decimal, float, hexadecimal, binary, and string literals are at your displosal.
+Decimal, float, hexadecimal, binary, and string literals are at your disposal.
 You can use multiple variants for hexadecimal numbers (`$12ae`, #12AE, 0x12AE, 12AEh), and binary numbers (0b00111100, %00111100, %0011_1100).
 In strings, you can use ZX Spectrum specific escape codes, for example, `\i` for INK, `\P` for the pound sign, and many others.